Legendary athlete, actor and millionaire: O.J. Simpson's murder trial lost him the American dream

 “I’ve basically spent a conflict-free life, you know,” Simpson said.

 Simpson lived his final years in Las Vegas, mostly out of the public eye but occasionally taking to social media to opine about sports and his country club lifestyle.
-Los Angeles seemed far behind.
+He was sometimes seen attending minor league baseball games, and posing for selfies with fans.

+Simpson filed a defamation lawsuit in 2017 against a Las Vegas Strip resort accusing it of telling a celebrity news site that he had been banned for being drunk and disruptive.
+Attorneys for The Cosmopolitan of Las Vegas argued that Simpson could not be defamed because his reputation was already tarnished.
+The case was settled in 2021 on terms that were not disclosed,

 Public fascination with Simpson never faded.
 In 2016, he was the subject of an FX miniseries and a five-part ESPN documentary.